doctorfree/dotfiles-linux/.github/README.md

 # dotfiles-ubuntu

 Welcome to my dotfiles-ubuntu repository.
 Here I store all my configs used on my Ubuntu Linux development system.
-This repository is managed with `yadm`.
+This repository is managed with [yadm](https://yadm.io/), Yet Another Dotfiles Manager.

 Many of my dotfiles contain sensitive information and have been encrypted making this repository of little use to others with regards those files.